Puerto Rico campaign: Battle of Coamo

-Shortly after the American soldiers disembarked, a group of Spanish and Puerto Rican units began moving from Ponce to Aibonito, marching through the Carretera Central (Central Road).
-The caravan was composed of two companies of the Batallón de Cazadores de la Patria (Battalion of the Motherland's Hunters) and some members of the Civil Guard and a Puerto Rican guerilla force.
+Shortly after the American soldiers disembarked, a group of Spanish and Puerto Rican units began moving from Ponce to Aibonito, marching through the Carretera Central route.
+The caravan was composed of two companies of the Cazadores de la Patria Battalion and some members of the Civil Guard and a Puerto Rican anti-Spanish guerilla force.
 A total of 248 infantry men and 42 members of the cavalry formed the battalions under the command of Lt.
 Col. Rafael Martínez Illescas, the same commander who was in charge of the Ponce garrison.
 Traveling by foot, the journey would last two days.
-The group decided to spend one night in the resort of the town of Coamo known as the Baños de Coamo before continuing their march in the morning.
+The group decided to spend one night in the hot springs resort in the municipality of Coamo known as the Baños de Coamo before continuing their march in the morning.
 Martínez Illescas immediately ordered the construction of several trenches; while building these, the soldiers were ambushed by an anti-Spanish guerilla force, led by Pedro María Descartes, who managed to kill a member of the Civil Guard.

 Meanwhile, two battalions of volunteers from Wisconsin and Pennsylvania, led by Generals Oswald H. Ernst and James H. Wilson, settled on opposite sides of the road to Coamo.
 On August 9, 1898, the Americans began their offensive, opening cannon fire against the city and completing their attack with artillery fire, the 3rd and 4th Regular Pennsylvania Artillery to provide artillery support for the frontal assault on the Baños, damaging the resort.
 The Americans intended to encircle and defeat the defenses in the city.
 A group of soldiers entered the city from the backside, having advanced through a river nearby.
 The rear assault was reinforced by Wilson's army under General Ernst, attempting to trap the allied soldiers in a crossfire, employing a tactic known as the pincer movement.
 Martínez Illescas was surprised by the attack and led an improvised attack, but he was killed in the crossfire along with his second-in-command, leaving Captain Hita in charge; he ordered his men to surrender.
-Half of the allied troops ignored the order, and continued the attack, Troop C galloped at top speed north from the Baños de Coamo, after finding the resort abandoned by the Spanish.
-Hita's men were sent to a prisoner-of-war camp located at Río Descalabrado, while the men who continued to attack retreated to Aibonito when they realized that the Americans were using a pincer movement.
+Half of the allied troops ignored the order and continued the attack, Troop C galloped at top speed north from the Baños de Coamo, after finding the resort abandoned by the Spanish.
+Hita's men were sent to a prisoner-of-war camp located at Descalabrado River, while the men who continued to attack retreated to Aibonito when they realized that the Americans were using a pincer movement.